There are plenty of things to do in Rzeszow that will keep you busy during your trip to this lovely Polish city.

-Feel free to check out the Wikipedia article on Rzeszow for a better look at the history of the city, otherwise, here are some of the top things you’ll want to check out during your visit:
+Take a look at the Wikipedia article on Rzeszow for a better look at the history of the city, otherwise, here are some of the top things you’ll want to check out during your visit:

-The Old Town Square
+The Rzeszow Old Town Square

-Right in the center of the old town is the Rzeszow Old Town Square.
+In the center of the old town is the Rzeszow Old Town Square.

 The Old Town Hall

-There is a lovely park and a nice trail that lead you around the castle, and make sure to check out the row of three beautiful historic houses on the opposite side of the trail right beside the castle grounds.
+There is a lovely park and a nice trail that lead you around the castle.
+Don’t miss the row of beautiful historic houses on the opposite side of the trail right beside the castle.

-The street is lined mostly with small, historic residential buildings dating back to the 18th and 19th century.
+The street is lined with small, historic residential buildings dating back to the 18th and 19th century.
 Many of these buildings are home to different local shops, restaurants, and cafes.